oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_snapshot_standby.html.markdown

 The following attributes are exported:

+* `associated_backup_configuration_details` - A backup config object holds information about preferred backup destinations only.
+This object holds information about the associated backup destinations, such as secondary backup destinations created for local backups or remote replicated backups.
+	* `backup_destination_attach_history` - The timestamps at which this backup destination is used as the preferred destination to host the Autonomous Container Database backups.
+	* `backup_retention_policy_on_terminate` - Defines the automatic and manual backup retention policy for the Autonomous Database termination.
+The retention policy set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+Options are 'RETAIN_PER_RETENTION_WINDOW' or 'RETAIN_FOR_72_HOURS'.The default value is 'RETAIN_FOR_72_HOURS'.
+	* `dbrs_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
+	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
+	* `internet_proxy` - Proxy URL to connect to object store.
+	* `is_remote` - Indicates whether the backup destination is cross-region or local.
+	* `is_retention_lock_enabled` - Indicates if backup retention is locked for all the database backups in the Autonomous Container Database (ACD).
+The retention window cannot be decreased if the backup retention lock is enabled.
+Once applied on the Autonomous Container Database, the retention lock cannot be removed, or the retention period cannot be decreased after a 14-day period.
+If the backup is a Long Term Backup and retention lock is enabled, the backup cannot be deleted and must expire.
+The retention lock set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+	* `recovery_window_in_days` - Number of days between the current and earliest point of recoverability covered by automatic backups and manual backups, but not long term backups.
+	* `remote_region` - The name of the remote region where the remote automatic incremental backups will be stored.
+For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
+	* `space_utilized_in_gbs` - The total space utilized (in GBs) by this Autonomous Container Database on this backup destination, rounded to the nearest integer.
+	* `time_at_which_storage_details_are_updated` - The latest timestamp when the backup destination details, such as 'spaceUtilized,' are updated.
+	* `type` - Type of the database backup destination.
+	* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
+	* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 * `autonomous_exadata_infrastructure_id` - **No longer used.** For Autonomous Database on dedicated Exadata infrastructure, the container database is created within a specified `cloudAutonomousVmCluster`.
 * `autonomous_vm_cluster_id` - The OCID of the Autonomous VM Cluster.
 * `availability_domain` - The availability domain of the Autonomous Container Database.
 * `available_cpus` - Sum of CPUs available on the Autonomous VM Cluster + Sum of reclaimable CPUs available in the Autonomous Container Database.
 * `backup_config` - Backup options for the Autonomous Container Database.
 	* `backup_destination_details` - Backup destination details.
+		* `backup_retention_policy_on_terminate` - Defines the automatic and manual backup retention policy for the Autonomous Database termination.
+The retention policy set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+Options are 'RETAIN_PER_RETENTION_WINDOW' or 'RETAIN_FOR_72_HOURS'.The default value is 'RETAIN_FOR_72_HOURS'.
 		* `dbrs_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
 		* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
 		* `internet_proxy` - Proxy URL to connect to object store.
+		* `is_remote` - Indicates whether the backup destination is cross-region or local.
+		* `is_retention_lock_enabled` - Indicates if backup retention is locked for all the database backups in the Autonomous Container Database (ACD).
+The retention window cannot be decreased if the backup retention lock is enabled.
+Once applied on the Autonomous Container Database, the retention lock cannot be removed, or the retention period cannot be decreased after a 14-day period.
+If the backup is a Long Term Backup and retention lock is enabled, the backup cannot be deleted and must expire.
+The retention lock set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+		* `remote_region` - The name of the remote region where the remote automatic incremental backups will be stored.
+For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
 		* `type` - Type of the database backup destination.
 		* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 		* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 	* `recovery_window_in_days` - Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 If the number of specified days is 0 then there will be no backups.
+* `backup_destination_properties_list` - This list describes the backup destination properties associated with the Autonomous Container Database (ACD) 's preferred backup destination.
+The object at a given index is associated with the destination present at the same index in the backup destination details list of the ACD Backup Configuration.
+	* `backup_destination_attach_history` - The timestamps at which this backup destination is used as the preferred destination to host the Autonomous Container Database backups.
+	* `space_utilized_in_gbs` - The total space utilized (in GBs) by this Autonomous Container Database on this backup destination, rounded to the nearest integer.
+	* `time_at_which_storage_details_are_updated` - The latest timestamp when the backup destination details, such as 'spaceUtilized,' are updated.
 * `cloud_autonomous_vm_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Autonomous Exadata VM Cluster.
 * `compartment_id` - The OCID of the compartment.
 * `compute_model` - The compute model of the Autonomous Container Database.
 For Autonomous Database on Dedicated Exadata Infrastructure, the CPU type (ECPUs or OCPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
 ECPU compute model is the recommended model and OCPU compute model is legacy.
 See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.